-Over the years, I have discovered that some of the best radiologists do not comply with the stereotypical image of what a great radiologist should be.
+Over the years, I have discovered that the best radiologists often do not comply with the stereotypical traits of one.
 For instance, you would think that the best radiologists all embrace technology.
-In fact, it is sometimes the opposite.
-Some of the best radiologists I know are the least technologically adept people you would ever meet, not able to conjure up an email password or unable to conquer a new PACS systems.
-You would say that they would be masters of video games and spatial puzzles.
-Well, again you would be squarely wrong.
-I know many-a-great-radiologist who finds video games distasteful or who has no interest.
-You would guess that the best radiologists have an “eye” for radiology from day one of radiology residency.
-Again, you would be incorrect.
-Some great radiology residents that I have trained really had no clue on day one of residency how to read a film or make a finding.
+However, it is sometimes the opposite.
+Some of the best radiologists I know are the least technologically adept people you would ever meet, not able to conjure up an email password or conquer a new PACS system.

 So what is it that makes up the traits of the best of the best radiologists?
-Based on my experience, it is the following traits: enhanced clinical training, grit and determination, extreme organization, amazing focus, and the passion to learn and maintain scientific interest in our field.
-So, let’s go through each of these traits and I’ll give you examples of how each allows some of the best radiologists to perform above and beyond the average radiologist.
-And, then I will go through some recommendations on how you can train to be this great radiologist.
-Try you to incorporate some this additional training or these personality quirks and traits into your daily practice.
+Based on my experience, it is the following: enhanced clinical training, grit and determination, extreme organization, singular focus, and the passion for learning and maintaining scientific interest in our field.
+So, let’s go through each of these traits.
+Then, I’ll give you examples of how each allows some of the best radiologists to perform above and beyond the average radiologist.
+Finally, I will go through some recommendations on how you can train to be this great radiologist.
+Try to incorporate some this additional training or these personality quirks and traits into your daily practice.

 Enhanced Clinical Training In Other Medical Fields

-Some of the most incredible radiologists that I have met initially trained for a different medical subspecialty.
+Some of the most incredible radiologists that I met had initially trained for a different medical subspecialty.
 The ones I know have either completed a second residency or participated in a residency in internal medicine or pediatrics for more than the required solitary clinical year.
 These radiologists have a complete understanding of the clinical issues involved in the patient’s films that they are reading.
 They take a step past the interpretation of the image and make it relevant for the clinician on the other end.
-They tend to know how to manage patients to a tee and can use their skills for the betterment of the patient’s welfare.
-This is a very rare skill.
+They tend to know how to manage patients to a tee and use their skills to better the patient’s welfare.
+Excellent clinical management for a radiologist is a rare skill.

 How can you add these traits to your practice in radiology?
 Participate in electives that involve interdisciplinary management.
 Question your fellow clinicians about the clinical significance of your interpretations.
 Shadow physicians in other specialties.